 Children who are active will see the most benefits of this treatment.
 In Singapore, the method has been in use for over 30 years and children as young as 6 have been able to comfortably use the method.

 As with every treatment, there are risks involved especially if the lenses are not designed and fitted properly on the cornea, poor hygiene or non-compliance to the lens care protocols.

 Therefore, it is very important that the treatment of myopia with Ortho-K should be done by a certified Orthokeratologist to ensure that it is safe and effective.

 Next Step Toward Healthier Eyes

-Contributed by Titus Wu, Optometrist at Titus Eye Care
+This article was contributed by Titus Wu, Optometrist at Titus Eye Care.

 Like what you see here?
 Get parenting tips and stories straight to your inbox!
 Join our mailing list here.